sanfand/Gold_Price_Prediction_Deep_Learning/README.md

 # Gold Price Prediction with Deep Learning (CNN, LSTM, CNN-LSTM)

-Undergraduate project (Computer Science, University of Tabriz) on forecasting the price of gold (XAU/USD) using deep learning.
+Project (Computer Science, University of Tabriz) on forecasting the price of gold (XAU/USD) using deep learning.
 Three architectures — a 1D CNN, an LSTM, and a hybrid CNN-LSTM — are built, trained, and compared on 15-minute XAU/USD price data.